Ismailkhan101/IDS-course/README.md

 print(graduate_admission[graduate_admission['Chance_of_Admit'] < 0.4]['CGPA'].mean())
 #### Hrm, well, I guess one could have expected this.
 The GPA and GRE for students who have a higher chance of
 #### being admitted, at least based on our cursory look here, seems to be higher.
+## Pandas
+Pandas is an open-source Python library for data manipulation and analysis, providing high-performance, easy-to-use data structures and data analysis tools.

+Pandas is commonly used for working with structured data, such as tabular data, and offers functionalities for data cleaning, preprocessing, filtering, merging, and analysis, making it a powerful tool for data manipulation tasks in Python.
+##
+The main data structures provided by Pandas are
+##
+DataFrame: A DataFrame is a two-dimensional labeled data structure, similar to a table or a spreadsheet.
+It consists of rows and columns, where each column can hold different data types (numeric, string, datetime, etc.).
+DataFrames are useful for storing and manipulating structured data.
+They offer functionalities for indexing, selecting, filtering, merging, reshaping, and aggregating data.

+Series: A Series is a one-dimensional labeled array that can hold any data type.
+It is similar to a column in a DataFrame or a single column of data.
+Series objects are useful for performing computations and operations on individual columns or data sequences.
+They also support indexing and slicing operations.

+These data structures provide powerful capabilities for handling and analyzing data in a tabular format, allowing users to perform various data manipulation tasks efficiently.
+### DataFrame Example:
+import pandas as pd

+### Creating a DataFrame from a dictionary
+data = {'Name': ['John', 'Emma', 'Peter', 'Lisa'],
+        'Age': [28, 32, 25, 30],
+        'City': ['New York', 'London', 'Paris', 'Sydney']}
+df = pd.DataFrame(data)

+print(df)
+###    Name  Age      City
+0  John   28  New York
+1  Emma   32    London
+2 Peter   25     Paris
+3  Lisa   30    Sydney
+### Series Example:
+import pandas as pd

+### Creating a Series from a list
+data = [10, 20, 30, 40, 50]
+s = pd.Series(data)

+print(s)
+### 0    10
+1    20
+2    30
+3    40
+4    50
+dtype: int64